Competitive Advantages for Law Firm Practice Groups

-Identifying a law firm’s value proposition is one of the most important things a practice group should focus on.
+Identifying the law firm’s value proposition is one of the most important things a practice group should focus on.
 The full group, from partners to associates to legal assistants should all have a clear understanding of what are the competitive advantages of your practice group’s services.
 This value proposition should be customized to the client/target depending on the size of the company, the industry and its business goals.
-It’s a shame to think that 50% of law firms do not have a distinct compelling differentiation.
-Practice group chairs, in collaboration with the marketing support team, should make this a priority and provide the practice group members with a set of talking points to work from.
-Each firm or practice group should be able to provide at least 3 bullet points as to why they are the best selection for a proposed matter.

 - We have offices located in all major financial centers across the globe which allows us to more efficiently handle your cross-border matters.

-- We are located in a low-cost region of the world – so we are able to produce the same results but at a lower cost.
+- We are located in a low-cost region of the world – so we are able to produce the same results using a lower cost staffing strategy

 - Our team of lawyers have specific expertise in this technology and in front of this Judge so we can guide the client through the matter better then our peer firms.

 - We have a unique project management system for these types of matters – which will allow us to provide a fixed cost for the matter and use historical data to prepare our strategy.

 For example, say part of your value proposition is that you have offices in key financial centers in the US and Europe which benefits the client by not having to hire two firms.
 Then you shoud have language that describes a similar matter that you did for a client where this advantage was used for the benefit of the client.
 The language should tell a story of how the firm’s competitive advantage helped the client complete a matter “better” (faster/cheaper/better legal result, etc) then had the client hired a different firm.
 People remember stories more then marketing jargon.